 From Kyoto Station

-Take the Karasuma Subway Line to Shijo Station (3 minutes) and transfer to a Hankyu Kyoto Line train to Katsura Station (8 minutes).
+Take the Karasuma Subway Line to Shijo Station (3 minutes) and transfer to the Hankyu Kyoto Line to Katsura Station (8 minutes).
 At Katsura Station, switch to the Hankyu Arashiyama Line which takes five minutes to Matsuo Taisha Station.
 In total, the trip takes about 30 minutes and costs 450 yen.

 Alternatively, Kyoto Bus number 73 runs two to three times per hour from Kyoto Station via Arashiyama to Kokedera (1 hour, 230 yen one way, not covered by the 600 yen 1-day bus pass).
 On busy days, this bus is likely to be delayed due to congestion in the Arashiyama area.